Class of Compound:

 Not to mention, qualified peptide researchers can receive a 10% discount on their next Limitless Life order using our discount code.
 Click the button below and then add the following code:

 Buy GHK-Cu from our top-rated vendor...

 While a quality supply of GHK-Cu is essential, researchers can’t neglect the importance of ancillary supplies for safe and effective peptide handling.

-Lab tools like bacteriostatic water, sterile vials, and insulin syringes are non-negotiable for the proper reconstitution, injection, and storage of research peptides.
+Lab tools like bacteriostatic water, sterile vials, and insulin syringes are non-negotiable for the proper reconstitution and storage of research peptides.

-While getting a hold of all these essentials may be challenging for some researchers, requiring hours of web searches and multiple purchases from retailers of questionable quality, you are in luck!
+While getting a hold of all these essentials may be challenging for some researchers, requiring hours of web searches and multiple purchases from retailers of questionable quality, it is required.

 GHK-Cu is a copper binding tripeptide.
 It was first isolated in 1973 when researchers noted its powerful cell regenerating capacity in experiments with liver cells.
 It gains its effectiveness from both its ability to bind with copper and its ability to up and down-regulate a minimum of 4,000 different genes.

 It has been proven to offer tissue healing, anti-anxiety, and antioxidant effects, and offers skin and hair benefits as well.
 GHK-Cu is now used in several topical anti-aging creams and hair loss solutions.

 Researchers typically start with a daily dose of 1-2 mg of GHK-Cu, administered subcutaneously, for an experiment duration of 30 days.
 GHK-Cu appears to be safe, although extremely high doses may drop blood pressure to dangerously low levels.

 GHK-Cu is available in topical products, but in its isolated form it is only legal to possess for research purposes.
 In the latter form, it is not produced for human ingestion or unsupervised self-administration.